 The Company has allocated the net proceeds to the conversion option and warrants based on the calculated fair values.
-The fair value of the conversion option was recorded at \$62,678,000 and fair value of the warrants was recorded as \$52,322 recognized as a derivative liabilities and the debt was recorded at \$nil.
+The fair value of the conversion option was recorded at \$62,678 and fair value of the warrants was recorded as \$52,322 recognized as a derivative liabilities and the debt was recorded at \$nil.
 The fair value of the conversion option was calculated using the Black Scholes option pricing model under the following assumptions: estimated life of four years, risk free rate of 0.4%, dividend yield of 0% and volatility of 161%.
-The debt discount is being accreted over the one year term of the May 14, 2013 Note using the effective interest rate method.

-During the period ended March 31, 2014, the investor converted the May 14, 2013 Note and accrued interest into 157,500 common shares (Note 9).
+During the period ended June 30, 2014, the investor converted the May 14, 2013 Note and accrued interest into 157,500 common shares (Note 9).
 June 27, 2013 Convertible Note